grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

-<p>Begrudgingly, Vicmas sweeps up your gold and his orderlies sweep the boy up and carry him into the the infirmary tent.</p>
+<p>Begrudgingly, Vicmas sweeps up Biron's gold and his orderlies sweep the boy up and carry him into the the infirmary tent.</p>

 <p>Within is dark and gloomy.
 The stench of waste and death lingers and the low sound of groaning and suffering is pervasive.</p>